crosswalk-project/crosswalk-website/public/contribute/building_crosswalk/linux_build.md

 ```

 You can add other settings after this statement, such as `is_debug = false` for
-a release build or `target_arch = "arm"` to create a 32-bit ARM build.
+a release build or `target_cpu = "arm"` to create a 32-bit ARM build.

 Once you have done this once, you can later call `gn gen out/Default` to just
 regenerate the ninja files based on your existing settings if you need to (most